bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 previous release to [download the source]( ../1.0alpha2/install.html#DOWNLOAD Busybox) and
 [compile/install the kernel]( ../1.0alpha2/install.html#COMPILE Busybox)
+are still valid; follow those until you get to

+	ldd busybox

-are still valid; follow those.
-When you have completed them, skip the rest of this section and continue in the [next section below](#syslinux).
-If you would prefer to use Busybox from another Linux distribution, continue reading here.
+When you get there, return to this page and skip down to [busybox test section](#busybox-test) below.
+If you would prefer to use Busybox from another Linux distribution (or just have difficulty statically compiling busybox), continue reading here.

 Static busyboxes from a number of Linux distributions have been tested, but potential remains for untested ones to have problems.
 If you try this out with